exakat/php-dictionary/thesaurus.rst

 + :ref:`While <while>`
 + :ref:`Yield <yield>`
 + :ref:`include <include>`
++ :ref:`throw <throw>`
 + :ref:`unset() <unset>`
 + :ref:`yield from Keyword <yield-from>`

 Language construct
 ------------------

+List of the PHP language construct: they look like a function, but are more special.

 + :ref:`Array <array>`
 + :ref:`Echo <echo>`